-While there are many benefits of qualitative research, there are also limitations including, but not limited to, data interpretation by team members, interpretation of interview questions, interpretation of interview data, acquired knowledge that is not generalizable to other districts.
+While there are many benefits of qualitative research, there are also limitations including, but not limited to, interpretation of interview questions, interpretation of interview data, and acquired knowledge that is not generalizable to other districts.

 Interpretation of interview questions.
 Another limitation is how each COA or school principal interpreted the questions being asked of them during interviews.
-While researcher were, on occasion, asked for clarification during interview session, how a question was internalized, understood, and interpreted was ultimately up to the interviewee and influenced the final answer given to researchers.
+While researchers were occasionally asked for clarification during interview session, how a question was internalized, understood, and interpreted was ultimately up to the interviewee and influenced the final answer given to researchers.

 Interpretation of interview data.
 Once researchers had completed all interviews, and in some cases document reviews, the analyses of the gathered data included significant interpretation.
-Researchers analysed individual interviews and then worked to make sense of the data within the larger context of EPS.
+Researchers analyzed individual interviews and then worked to make sense of the data within the larger context of EPS.
 The merging of interview responses in an effort to present a unified message depended on researchers interpreting meaning and messages from individual respondents.
 While the dissertation-in-practice team sought to minimize bias throughout the interpretation process, results were more easily influenced by professional experience being that researchers also use MMSEE to evaluate teachers or as the tool for their own professional evaluation.

 Knowledge not generalizable.
 The knowledge gleaned in EPS may not be applicable to other school districts in Massachusetts and/or beyond.
-While researchers attempted to make recommendations that could be extrapolated onto other districts or problems of practice, the circumstances in and recommendations to EPS may be too specific to be of any help to other practitioners.
+While researchers attempted to make recommendations that could be used in other districts or problems of practice, the circumstances in and recommendations to EPS may be too specific to be of any help to other practitioners.